CypElf/Kirino/README.md

 ## Getting help

-If you have questions or need help with something, you can [join the support server](https://discord.gg/NNAGZCz) and ask in the appropiate channel. \
+If you have questions or need help with something, you can [join the support server](https://discord.gg/7AnsDRE8hG) and ask in the `#help-support` channel. \
 Also, if you want to stay informed about the project and the changes applied to Kirino over time, you might want to keep an eye on the `#news` and `#kirino-changelog` channels, or subscribe another channel elsewhere to them.

 ## Support the project